gilearning/gilearning.github.io/_posts/2022-08-15-ModalDecomposition.md

 ## A Single Mode

 Why we are so interested in such product functions?
 In short, it represents a very simple kind of dependence.
-Imagine a joint distribution $P_{\mathsf {xy}}$ whose LLR function can be written as
+Imagine a joint distribution $P_{\mathsf {xy}}$ whose PMI function can be written as

 $$
 \log \frac{P_{\mathsf {xy}}(x,y)}{P_\mathsf x(x) P_\mathsf y(y)} = f(x) \cdot g(y), \qquad \forall x, y.